dimama-903/SC00041_Weather/README.md

 ### Run the script
-- create a project_specific environment so that all packages used are tracked for the project.
+- create a project-specific environment so that all packages used are tracked for the project.
 - Initialize the environment from the root of the project folder.
 Run this command in R: renv::init()
 - Install required packages
 - Snapshot the environment to save the versions of dependencies used to renv.lock.
 Run this command: renv::snapshot()